Scientific Name

 Description

-×Cremnosedum 'Little Gem' is a dwarf succulent with tightly clustered leaves on cherry red stems.
-It forms a mat of pyramid-like rosettes.
+×Cremnosedum 'Little Gem' is a small succulent with tightly clustered leaves on cherry red stems, forming a clump of compact rosettes.
 The olive-green leaves turn coppery red in full sun.
-Flowers are yellow, star-shaped and appear from late winter to early spring.

 Hardiness